nelsonjchen/mindflakes.com/content/posts/fox-222-poe-setup.md

 Costco recently [had on sale a small EcoFlow RIVER 3 Plus Portable Power Station](https://slickdeals.net/f/18368635-ecoflow-river-3-plus-wireless-boost-combo-219), which I installed into my home network setup with the power station being next to my router.

-It's been wonderful as a UPS.
+It's been wonderful as an UPS!

 My setup is a bit peculiar as my Frontier FOX222 ONT is a bit far from the power station, but the power station is next to the router and there is an Ethernet cable running from the ONT to the router.
 The RIVER 3 is also next to the router.